xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

 It is however a good idea that a random selection is equivalent to all known -- the genus of those two would fit that.

+We have

+M is P in the sense that the actual denotation or things taken under M are P (contingent)

+and 2nd in the sense that all possible things taken under M would be P (necessary).

+On the same principle

+S is M in the senses

+    1st that S has the qualities taken of M (attributive) 2nd that S has all qualities of M (subsumptive)

+Still it may be doubted if Hypothesis proceeds by random selection of qualities of the new predicate.

+Then the principle would be

+    the possible is like most of the actual.

 # 1867-04-01
 # 1867-04-12